privacyguides/privacyguides.org/docs/os/macos-overview.md

 If you do use a second account, it is not strictly required to ever log in to your original Administrator account from the macOS login screen.
 When you are doing something as a Standard user which requires Administrator permissions, the system should prompt you for authentication, where you can enter your Administrator credentials as your Standard user on a one-time basis.
 Apple provides [guidance](https://support.apple.com/HT203998) on hiding your Administrator account if you prefer to only see a single account on your login screen.

-Alternatively, you can use a utility like [macOS Enterprise Privileges](https://github.com/SAP/macOS-enterprise-privileges) to escalate to Administrator rights on-demand, but this may be vulnerable to some undiscovered exploit, like all software-based protections.

 ### iCloud

 The majority of privacy and security concerns with Apple products are related to their *cloud services*, not their hardware or software.
 When you use Apple services like iCloud, most of your information is stored on their servers and secured with keys *which Apple has access to* by default.
 This level of access has occasionally been abused by law enforcement to get around the fact that your data is otherwise securely encrypted on your device, and of course Apple is vulnerable to data breaches like any other company.